 “We charge clients $1.00 per minute late fee and all monies go to the Magic Bullet Fund!
 This makes waiting for late owners a little easier!”

-Click to fill in and submit forms online, after your client has submitted an application.
-Form must be filled in online by the clinic, not by the owner.
+Click to fill in and submit form online, after your client has submitted an application.
+The form will ask you to upload the estimate and diagnostic report if you have not already sent them to us.

-What do you do when your clients cannot afford treatment fees?
+What can you do when your clients cannot afford treatment fees?

 “An excellent resource for veterinarians to have available for pet owners and an excellent book for staff members who are uninformed about cancer treatment.”